The Choir of Hard Knocks

+The Choir of Hard Knocks is an Australian choir.

 History

 The Choir of Hard Knocks was the brainchild of Jason Stephens of FremantleMedia Australia in conjunction with the charity Reclink, a not for profit community organisation that provides sport and arts opportunities to those experiencing social and economic disadvantage.
 Their name references the phrase, school of hard knocks: learning by experiencing life, not through classrooms.
 Jonathon Welch, a former tenor with Opera Australia who had previously developed a similar choir, the Sydney Street Choir, was cast as the choir master.

 Welch had studied the Montreal Homeless Men's Choir in late 1999 and established a choir of homeless people for a TV project – the Sydney Street Choir – in 2001.
 Stephens and his organisation, FremantleMedia Australia, created the ABC TV five-part documentary series, Choir of Hard Knocks, after pitching the idea to chronicle the formation and progress of a choir in Melbourne.
 In 2005 Stephens had also learnt of the Montreal group and convinced Welch to participate in the documentary as music director and choirmaster.

 The funding organisation behind the choir was managed by RecLink, which subsequently expanded its choir program nationally and later supported eight similar choirs around Australia including the Transformers, Choir of High Hopes Hobart, Sydney Street Choir and the Rocky Road Choir.

 Recruiting was by word of mouth and through community organisations with rehearsals beginning in September 2006.
 The original ensemble had 47 members.
 Welch canvassed other charities for funding and support to advertise the choir's first rehearsal.
 After six weeks of rehearsals, their premiere performance occurred in October 2016.
 Bridget McManus of The Age, observed, "the timing might not have been perfect, the soloist was a little shaky, and a wild-haired man at the back had a tendency to echo the last word of every line, but the infectious enthusiasm of the group belting out 'Blame It on the Boogie' – in unison, with all the actions – was hard to ignore.
 At the front of the group, by the Flinders Street Station steps, stood a spirited conductor on whom all singers' eyes were fixed despite the peak-hour bustle."
 As at May 2007, the choir had about 50 members.